seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 dependencies at a precise moment in time, providing auditors with a verifiable record of your work.

-After you’ve successfully completed Step 2 and replicated the forest cover calculation, you will generate and save a runtime log.
+After you've successfully completed Step 2 and replicated the forest cover calculation, you will generate and save a runtime log.
 This log is a crucial piece of evidence that will be included in your submission package.

 1.  **Generate the Session Information Log**: Open the R console and run the command `devtools::session_info()`.
 The output is a comprehensive list of every package loaded in your R session, including its version number, the date it was built, and its source.
-This detailed snapshot is the “runtime log.”
+This detailed snapshot is the "runtime log."

 2.  **Save the Log**: Copy the entire output from the R console and save it in a file named `runtime_log_YYYYMMDD.txt` within the `/06_QAQC_SOPs/` directory.